vxvinod/vxvinod.github.io/_posts/2025-04-18-Log-Roator.md

 - **Automatically creates output directory** (`rotated_logs/`).
 - **Prints a summary** of how many lines were written per date.

----

-## Enhancements You Can Try

-- Add CLI arguments using `argparse`
-- Compress rotated logs
-- Filter by log levels (e.g., only `[ERROR]` logs)
-- Support custom log formats

----

 ## Conclusion